Skip to main content

 Fix:

-1. Verify the -javaagent flag is in the Cassandra JVM options: ps aux | grep javaagent
+1. Confirm the -javaagent flag is on the Cassandra JVM: ps aux | grep javaagent.

 Only JVM metrics appear, no Cassandra metrics